vatsalkudecha/stream-verse/README.md

 - Embedded the Youtube video and make it autoplay & mute
 - Update the background video container
 - Build Secondary component
+- Fetch Popular Movies from TMDB API and usePopularMovies Hook

 ## Features